idaholab/virtual_test_bed/doc/content/msr/msre/multiphysics_rz_model/msre_multiphysics_core_model.md

 Here, the action operates on the fluid blocks which are defined at the top of the header and are substituted using the `$` sign.
 Recall that the `$` sign refers to variable substitutions.
 "Weakly-compressible" with porous_medium_treatment is selected for this model and the energy equation is also included.

-Scaling factors can be tuned to increase convergence speed if needed.
-Numerical schemes can also be selected for solving the Navier Stokes equations with different methods of pressure and velocity interpolation.
+Numerical schemes can be selected for solving the Navier Stokes equations with different methods of pressure and velocity interpolation.

 Porosity, friction, and turbulence treatment can be modified here using various correlations and models.
 Fluid properties are also set here and can be modified.

 The action also incorporates external physics like a volumetric heat source due to the power_density calculated by Griffin.
-Lastly boundary conditions are set to constrain the different Navier Stokes equations.
+Also, boundary conditions are set to constrain the different Navier Stokes equations.

+The scalar equations for delayed neutron precursor groups are not included here in the action since they are defined externally elsewhere in the input file

+Lastly, scaling factors can be tuned to increase convergence speed if needed.

 The action allows users to simply modify the equations that are solved, choose numerical schemes, define the porosity and friction treatment, define fluid properties, couple with other physics for energy deposition, and set boundary conditions.

-The scalar equations for delayed neutron precursor groups are not included here in the action since they are defined externally elsewhere in the input file

 !listing msr/msre/multiphysics_core_model/steady_state/th.i start=[Modules] end=[FluidProperties]